marcusbotacin/marcusbotacin.github.io/_pages/about.md

     * Springer The Journal of SuperComputing
     * Taylor and Francis' Network: Computation in Neural Systems (TNET)
     * Taylor and Francis' Deviant Behavior (UDBH)
+    * Wiley Concurrency and Computation: Practice and Experience
     * Wiley Expert Systems
     * Wiley Journal of Software: Evolution and Process
     * Wiley Journal of Software: Practice and Experience